-The method presented here cannot be improved further to go down to exclude $C^1$ smoothability.
-We believe however this can be achieved with a different approach.
-Let us point out that all known examples of $C^1$ smoothable groups of PL homeomorphisms embed in Thompson's $F$.
+As explained before, the method presented here cannot be applied directly to exclude $C^1$ smoothability.
+We believe however that this can be achieved with a different approach.
+Let us point out that all known examples of $C^1$ smoothable groups of PL homeomorphisms embed in Thompson's group $F$.
 It would be tempting to conjecture that this is also a necessary condition.
 However, we estimate that little is known about other groups of PL homeomorphisms, such as those defined by irrational slopes (see however the very recent work \cite{hyde2021subgroups}, where it is proved that several such groups do not embed in $F$).
-So, let us highlight the following concrete problem. \begin{ques} Fix an irrational $\tau\in \R\setminus \Q$, and write $\Lambda=\langle \tau\rangle_*$ and $A=\Z[\Lambda]$ (as an explicit case, one can take the golden ratio $\tau=\frac{\sqrt{5}-1}{2}$).
-Consider the irrational slope Thompson's group $F_\tau=G([0,1];A,\Lambda)$.
+So, let us highlight the following concrete problem. \begin{ques} Fix an irrational $\tau\in \R_{>0}\setminus \Q$, and write $\Lambda=\langle \tau\rangle_*$ and $A=\Z[\Lambda]$ (as an explicit case, one can take the golden ratio $\tau=\frac{\sqrt{5}-1}{2}$).
+Consider the irrational slope Thompson's group $F_\tau=G((0,1);A,\Lambda)$.
 Is the action of $F_\tau$ on the interval $C^1$ smoothable? \end{ques}

-\subsubsection{An application to Bieri--Strebel groups on the line}
+\subsection{An application to Bieri--Strebel groups on the line}

 Given a real number $\lambda>1$, we consider the Bieri--Strebel groups acting on the line $G(\lambda)=G(\R;\Z[\lambda,\lambda^{-1}],\langle \lambda\rangle_*)$.
 It was remarked in \cite{BLT} that the standard action of $G(\lambda)$ cannot be conjugate to any $ C^1$ action.
-One of the main results of \cite{BLT} states that for certain choices of $\lambda$ the group $G(\lambda)$ does not admit any faithful $C^1$ action on the line.
+One of the main results of \cite{BLT} states that for certain choices of $\lambda$, the group $G(\lambda)$ does not admit any faithful $C^1$ action on the line.
 Here we generalize this result by removing all restrictions on $\lambda$. \begin{cor} For $\lambda>1$, there is no faithful $C^1$ action of the Bieri--Strebel group $G(\lambda)$ on the closed interval. \end{cor}